 Another example from personal experience.

 In a canyon with a few friends, we were doing the final abseil of that section, 17m or so with the last 12m overhung.
 As the second most experienced abseiler, normally I would have gone down first.
 However, I wasn't ready, so another member decided to go first.
 We pushed for him to use a self belay, but didn't insist on it - a mistake in hindsight.
 He was abseiling on a single piton on a crab (not a lot of friction), and the rope was dry.
 As he went over the overhang, he sped up and lost control.
 He went very fast down the rope and hit the ground hard.
 Luckily he didn't suffer a serious injury, just some minor whiplash, although we exited the canyon immediately.

 It goes to show that even in an relatively innocuous abseil, things can go wrong.
 Some points in particular:

 - consider using a self belay (prussik) unless it is unsafe eg. in a waterfall

 - know your device, particularly if you haven't used it much before

 - dry ropes are faster than wet, and much harder on the hands if you don't have a glove

 So should the first person down always use a self belay?
-In my opinion, no. There are situations where it may be more dangerous to use one than to not.
+No. There are situations where it may be more dangerous to use one than to not.

 I was first down the last abseil in Claustral, using a self belay.
 I had recently lost a prussik loop, so I was using a new one.
 It was somewhat thinner than my previous one, and more prone to catching.
 Near the bottom of the drop I slipped and the prussik caught, even though my brake hand was still on the rope.
 I was stuck with my head under the waterfall trying to get this thing loose.
 After thirty seconds or so (although under the waterfall it seemed like much more) I got myself free, but realised that the self belay can sometimes be less safe than no belay.